VixidDev/VulkanRenderer/README.md

 To improve performance the SSAO step is done at half resolution and then upscaled during the blurring stage.
 Since we use Gaussian blurring it is seperable and we can split the blur stage into a horizontal and vertical blur pass reducing the number of samples from $N^2$ to $2N$.
 We also can utilise bilinear texture filtering to get information about multiple pixels by not sampling at center of texel positions.
 More info about this can be found [here](https://www.rastergrid.com/blog/2010/09/efficient-gaussian-blur-with-linear-sampling/).

+(Clicking on and opening up the images may be required to see the differences clearly)

 <div align="center">
     <img alt="ssao_off" src="screenshots/ssao_off.png" width="40%"/>
     <img alt="ssao_on" src="screenshots/ssao_on.png" width="40%"/>